Annual Physical Exam: The Basics

 Vital Signs.
 These are some vital signs checked by your doctor:

-- Blood pressure: Less than 120 over 80 is a normal blood pressure.
-Doctors define high blood pressure (hypertension) as 140 over 90 or higher.
+- Blood pressure: Less than 120 over less than 80 is a normal blood pressure.
+Doctors define high blood pressure (hypertension) as 130 over 80 or higher.

 - Heart rate: Values between 60 and 100 are considered normal.
 Many healthy people have heart rates slower than 60, however.